1996 United States Air Force Boeing T-43 crash: Croatian victims

 The crew consisted of pilot Captain Ashley "AJ" Davis, aged 35, employed by the U.S. Air Force since 1989, who had qualified to fly the Boeing CT-43 in 1992 and accumulated 2,942 flight hours in his career with 582 hours on the Boeing CT-43; and co-pilot Captain Timothy Shafer, aged 33, employed by the U.S. Air Force since 1988, with 2,835 flight hours of which 1,676 hours were on the Boeing CT-43.
+Both Croatian victims, Dragica Lendić Bebek and Nikša Antonini, were also distantly related (sixth cousins once removed).
+However, given the remoteness of that connection, it is highly unlikely that either was aware of their familial link at the time.

 Outcomes

 Dubrovnik Airport was singled out for an improperly designed approach and landing procedure.

 A number of US Air Force (USAF) officers were found to have contributed to a failure of command.
 The general commanding the 86th Airlift Wing, Brig.
 Gen. William E. Stevens, vice-commander Col. Roger W. Hansen, and the commander of the 86th Operations Group, Col. John E. Mazurowski, were all relieved of their posts.
 Mazurowski was later found guilty of a dereliction of duties and was demoted to major, while 12 other officers were reprimanded.

 The USAF ordered all military aircraft to be equipped with a flight data recorder and a cockpit voice recorder.

 American military aircraft are no longer allowed to fly into airports without explicit approval from the United States Department of Defense, not even for high-ranking diplomatic missions.